Written by: Michael Abha na tSionainn

 There were four Irish born signers of the U S Constitution, two from County Antrim, one from County Carlow and one from Sligo.

 Twenty-tthree of our 46 presidents have claimed Irish ancestors including ten of the last twelve.
-Some who pushed a little such as Nixon who was descended from Irish on both his father and mothers side but did not want the voters to think he was embracing Democrat JFK’s Irish Catholocism.
+Nixon who was descended from Irish on both his father and mothers side but did not want the voters to think he was embracing Democrat JFK’s Irish Catholocism kept it quiet.
 Pat Nixon’s father, Patrick Ryan was from Ballinrobe, County Mayo, so he figured why not use that instead.
 Very Nixonest.
 Barack O’Bama is Irish through his fathers family the Kearney’s who hailed from Moneygall, Tipperary.
 His great-grandfather Fulmore was a wealthy farmer and an Uncle, John Kearney who became the Bishop of Ossory and a Provost of Trinity College in Dublin, Irelands most prestigious university.
-Joe Bidens mother was a Finnegans of County Mayo.
+Joe Biden’s mother was a Finnegan of County Mayo.
 Bill Clinton claimed to be Irish on his mothers side but there is no evidence of that.
 Sounds like him.
-I will say that he has the “Gift of Gab,” so there is that.
+I will say that he has the “Gift of Gab,” so I guess there is that.

 That brings us to the Blarney Stone.
 For over 200 years, world statesmen, literary giants, and legends of the silver screen have joined the millions of pilgrims climbing the steps to kiss the Blarney Stone and gain the gift of eloquence.
 Its powers are unquestioned but its story still creates debate.
 My Grandmother Hall gave it a smack herself.
 She did it for fun ’cause she really didn’t need more eloquence than she already had.